 You may wonder if all that gold foil you see on statues and in temples in Bangkok is real.
-Yes, this is real gold ranging in purity from 96.5 to 99.99 percent pure.
-It is an extremely time consuming process to create gold foil that thin from the original gold bars.
-Once the gold reaches the stage where it is thin enough to be shipped to the Wats bamboo scissors are used to cut it into small square pieces.
+Yes, this is real gold ranging from 96.5 to 99.99 percent purity.
+It is an extremely time-consuming process to create such thin gold foil from the original gold bars.
+Once the gold reaches the stage where it is thin enough to be shipped to the temple’s bamboo scissors are used to cut it into small square pieces.
 Regular scissors are not used because the gold foil sticks to the metal of the blades.

 Grand Palace began construction in 1782 and is one of the primary highlights for both locals and travelers.
 It is open from 8:30am to 3:30pm each day.
 The palace is bordered by four roads – Mahathat, Thai Wang, Sanam Chai, and Na Phra Lan.
 Completely surrounded by high walls on all four sides, the Grand Palace spans several acres and contains numerous buildings.
 It is located next to the Chao Praya River.